BrNi05/FaStQL/README.md

 - **CONNECT**

-  - You can connect to a database in multiple ways.
-    - Enter a whole connection string, like `uname@//rapid.eik.bme.hu:1521/szglab`.
-    - Enter only a username, like `myuname`.
-FaStQL will expand it like: `myuname@//rapid.eik.bme.hu:1521/szglab`.
-    - If you connected to a database before, just press connect (on `Enter` in the input field), as FaStQL remembers the last connection string.
+  - For the first time, enter your username and password.
+    - FaStQL will remember your credentials for future use - just press Enter next time to auto-fill the fields.
+    - The connection string format is: `uname/psw@//rapid.eik.bme.hu:1521/szglab`.

-  - Press Connect.
+  - Press CONNECT.

 - **RUN**